 The original house at 8 Gloucester was built ca. 1871 for investment banker Henry Chapman Wainwright, one of three contiguous houses (4-6-8 Gloucester), probably for speculative sale.

 8 Gloucester became the home of John Dove’s son-in-law and daughter, John Adams Blanchard, Jr., and Laura Smith (Dove) Blanchard.
 In 1872, they had lived at 58 Beacon with his father.

 John Blanchard was a shipping merchant in the Calcutta trade and later a cotton commission merchant.
 He had retired in 1872.

 By the 1882-1883 winter season, 8 Gloucester was the home of cotton merchant Francis Williams Sargent and his wife, Jane Welles (Hunnewell) Sargent.
-They had been married in November of 1881, and 8 Gloucester may have been their first home together.
+They had married in November of 1881, and 8 Gloucester may have been their first home together.
 They also maintained a home in Wellesley.
-They continued to live there during the 1884-1885 season, after which they lived in Wellesley while awaiting completion of their new Boston home at 40 Hereford, where they were living by the 1887-1888 season.
+They continued to live at 8 Gloucester during the 1884-1885 season, after which they moved to 183 Marlborough while awaiting completion of their new Boston home at 40 Hereford, where they were living by the 1887-1888 season.